Redland District Committee on the Ageing

 - Supported Queensland Senior Citizens Week since 1986 by co-ordinating a week of events and activities for the community

-- Worked to establish the Donald Simpson over 50’s Leisure Centre which opened its doors in 1987.
+- Worked to establish the Donald Simpson Community Centre which opened its doors in 1987.
 Representation on their management board.

 - Supported the building of, and purchased equipment for, the Redland Hospital